-As some of you may have discovered, I often don’t update this blog on a regular basis.
+As some of you may have discovered, I don’t update this blog on a regular basis.

+However . . .
 You can always get the latest from my monthly Studio Newsletter, by clicking News at the top of this blog.
-That’s a great place to check out my antique ethnic, and contemporary fabric “Pockets & Bags” series – convenient to carry a phone, glasses, keys, possibly an iPad Mini, you name it.
-There will also be information about photos updated or added to my notecard collection the latest addition in my polymer jewelry.
+That’s a great place to check out my latest Art to Wear: kimono vests and jackets, tote bags, aprons and my “Secret Pocket” series – convenient for carrying a phone, glasses, keys, possibly an iPad Mini, you name it.

 Last October and November I spent a lot of time working on new brooches, which could also convert to pendants.